alexrod61/starter-academic/content/home/experience.md

     description: |2-
         Teaching-related activities include grading exams and/or projects, practicum design, and holding laboratories/office hours for the following undergraduate courses on a term-to-term basis:

-        +  STAT 200: Elementary Statistics for Applications in Science.
+        +  STAT 200: Elementary Statistics for Applications in Science
-        +  STAT 251: Elementary Statistics for Engineering.
+        +  STAT 251: Elementary Statistics for Engineering
-        +  STAT 305: Introduction to Statistical Inference.
+        +  STAT 305: Introduction to Statistical Inference
-        +  STAT 404: Design and Analysis of Experiments.
+        +  STAT 404: Design and Analysis of Experiments
 ---